 7 ways you can save your skin’s health from wearing a mask every day

 Just a year back Covid-19 came into our world and changed the way we used to live our lives.
-It became the most talked about thing around the world and unfortunately, it still is a talk of every town.
-Masks and sanitizers have become the two most important essentials since then and we aren’t getting rid of them anytime soon.
+It became the most talked about thing around the world and unfortunately, it still is the talk of every town.
+Masks and sanitisers have become the two most important essentials since then, and we aren’t getting rid of them anytime soon.

 When it was first announced that wearing masks has become mandatory to curb down the effects of coronavirus, many people took this as an opportunity to buy and flaunt the most amazing masks that came out.
 Some people were happy with their plain surgical masks while some wore printed and beaded masks to make a statement.

-This behavior is still tending but, irrespective of whichever mask you choose to wear, we can’t deny that a mask is very damaging for our skin.
-Times have changed and with that your skin’s needs have too.
+This behaviour is still tending but, irrespective of whichever mask you choose to wear, we can’t deny that a mask is very damaging to our skin.
+Times have changed and with that, your skin’s needs have too.
 The damages that a mask can cause are very long-lasting.

-But first, let’s understand how masks contribute towards a damaged skin.
+But first, let’s understand how masks contribute to damaged skin.

 Wearing a mask these days is as important as breathing.
 It cannot be avoided but for our skin’s good health, it’s essential that we understand how and why a mask can lead to so much harm.

 Face masks form a closed environment around our skin that gives rise to moisture.
 This moisture isn’t harmful if you are wearing a mask for a short period of time.
 However, this very moisture becomes an enemy if the mask is worn for a long time.
 The excess moisture can lead to breakouts and acne.
 Also, the moisture around the skin can also cause prolonged irritation around the lips, chin area and cheeks.